 We are continuing our multi-year integration effort that we expect will produce long-term cost savings and revenue synergies.
-We have identified opportunities of approximately \$80 million in annualized ongoing net synergies to be achieved by the end of fiscal year 2022, of which approximately \$65 million were achieved as of April 30, 2021.
+We have identified opportunities of approximately \$80 million in annualized ongoing net synergies to be achieved by the end of fiscal year 2022, of which approximately \$75 million were achieved as of October 31, 2021.
 Furthermore, we anticipate generating additional revenue synergies over the longer-term as our combined distribution channels and existing client base take advantage of the broader service offerings and as we continue to drive member engagement.
-We estimate non-recurring costs to achieve these synergies of approximately \$100 million incurred by the end of fiscal year 2022, resulting from investment in technology we use to provide our services, and to run our back-office systems, and from integration of technology, as well as rationalization of cost of operations.
-As of April 30, 2021, we had incurred a total of approximately \$87 million of non-recurring merger integration costs related to the WageWorks Acquisition.
+We estimate non-recurring costs to achieve these synergies of approximately \$110 million resulting from investment in technology we use to provide our services, and to run our back-office systems, and from integration of technology, as well as rationalization of cost of operations.
+Merger integration expenses attributable to the WageWorks Acquisition are expected to be completed by the end of fiscal year 2022, with the exception of ongoing lease expense related to certain WageWorks offices that have been permanently closed, less any related sublease income.
+As of October 31, 2021, we had incurred a total of \$104 million of non-recurring merger integration costs related to the WageWorks Acquisition.